Danish slave trade: Slave trade abolition

 In 1792, Christian VII announced that the slave trade in the Danish West Indies would be henceforth abolished.
 The announcement also declared that from 1803 onwards it was forbidden for Danish subjects to participate in the Atlantic slave trade.
 Historians have debated over the reason behind this decision, and have broadly settled on four main factors: the humanitarianism of Danish enslaver and politician Ernst Heinrich von Schimmelmann, the unprofitability of the Danish slave trade, reforms to slavery in the Danish West Indies and the desire to abolish the institution before Great Britain.

 Unlike in Britain, where the British Parliament had been flooded with petitions requesting abolition, there was no major abolitionist movement in Denmark, and as an absolute monarchy slavery was never debated over in the Danish government.
 Denmark, unlike other European colonial powers, had also not experienced any slave rebellions in its colonies prior to Christian VII's announcement.
 The Danes were well aware of the ongoing British debates over abolition and knew that William Wilberforce had failed to abolish Britain's involvement in the Atlantic slave trade in May 1791, which potentially hastened Christian VII's decision in the next year.

 Denmark's apology

 In 2017, foreign minister, Anders Samuelsen, apologised for the many years of torture and treatment of African slaves.
 In his apology to the Ghanaian president, Nana Akufo-Addo, Anders claimed "We share a dark history of slave trade – shameful and unforgivable part of Danish history.
 Nothing can justify the exploitation of men, women and children in which Denmark took part".

 Many years before the apology, Denmark (through its DANIDA Agency) had been helping Ghana with both social and economic sectors, human rights, and good governance.
-More recently, Ghana and Denmark formulated a partnership aimed at supporting COVID-19 responses across Africa.